 Questions like this one encourage your kids to focus on the bright

 side of their day.
-They learn about how to reflect and appreciate the special
+They learn about how to reflect and appreciate special

 moments.
-Further, you can elaborate the discussion by asking the things they
+Further, you can elaborate on the discussion by asking the things they

 find best about growing up.

-Ask them to describe the best things about you and themselves in three words.
+Ask them to describe the best things about you and yourself in three words.

 2)